 Directives, on the other hand, are EU legal acts that every country must adopt and implement in their own ways on a national level.
 In the case of the EU cookie law, each member state has had to implement into national law the articles of data protection and right to privacy that the directive mandates.
 In short, each EU country has since 2002 had to pass laws in their own legislative bodies so as to accommodate and comply with the EU cookie law.

-The ePrivacy Regulation of 2019 or 2020 will expand and elaborate on the previous 2002 directive
+The ePrivacy Regulation of will expand and elaborate on the previous 2002 directive.

 The ePrivacy Directive has existed for more than a decade (it’s old) and might now be somewhat outdated.
 There are new technological advances that it doesn’t fully cover; the cookie consent provisions have been criticized for being inadequately interpreted; and concerns have been raised that the national implementations have created an unlevel playing field with overlapping and fragmented legal realities.